itsRajat/integrations-challenge/findings/README.md

 Hi!
 I've described my learnings, findings & approach to solving this challenge below.
-Sorry if it's a little verbose, I just wanted to document the experience properly.
+Sorry if it's a little verbose, I wanted to document the experience properly.

 Day 1: